kristinaune/IT2810-prosjekt-3/README.md

 ## Testing
 We have tested the website regularly in different browsers with different scaling.
-Among other things, it has been tested on Goocle Chrome (version 85.0.4183.102) and Safari (version 14.0) on MacOS Caralina, and Safari (14.0) on Apple iPhone 11 with iOS 14.0.
+Among other things, it has been tested on Google Chrome (version 85.0.4183.102) and Safari (version 14.0) on MacOS Caralina, and Safari (14.0) on Apple iPhone 11 with iOS 14.0.
 The focus on these tests have been to scale the website to see how the components are placed differently, and to see if all the functionality is preserved.
-Nevertheless, our main focus has been to implement a good solution for larger screens than phones.
+Nevertheless, our main focus in this project has been to implement a good solution for larger screens than phones.

 We have also written tests with libraries mentioned above.
-The tests can be run by typing npm test inside the /client-directory.
+You can run these tests by typing `npm test` inside the /client-directory.

 #### End-2-end